muthuskumar-self-learning/redux-observables-sample/README.md

 # redux-observables
-Sample project to fetch data from external api using Redux-Observables
+Sample project to fetch list of whiskey brands from external api using Redux-Observables